openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 }
 ```

-**Function:** Alignment between the text and arrow in a dropdown menu item.
+**Function:** Alignment between the text and arrow of a dropdown menu item.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full